 Who is Victor Methos?

 Victor Methos has an edge over fellow legal thriller writers, and that’s because he is a very successful prosecutor and criminal defense attorney.

 Methos knew at a young age that he wanted to help the poor and saw success as a lawyer during more than 100 trials.
 His court cases ranged from death penalty cases to defending the religious freedom rights of Native American tribes, to suing police departments for civil rights violations.

 While he was pursuing his career in law, however, Methos was also writing.
-Methos immigrated to the United States from Kabul, Afghanistan at the age of nine and wrote his first story in English at the age of ten.
+Methos immigrated to the United States from Kabul, Afghanistan when he was nine years old and has been writing ever since.
 It’s a passion that has persisted throughout his life and led to his success as an author.

 A Gambler’s Jury was an Edgar Award nominee for Best Novel in 2019 and The Hallows won the Harper Lee Prize for Legal Fiction in 2020.
 Other recipients of the Harper Lee Prize for Legal Fiction include John Grisham and Michael Connelly.

 The Hallows pulls on all his practical experience in jury trials, both the boring and the exciting.
 Methos has gone through the dramatic pounding of the table to emphasize his client’s innocence; he’s picked up a murder weapon and demonstrated its alleged use; he’s juggled bricks of cocaine in court; and had clients break on the stand.
 But he’s also endured monotonous testimony and repetitive questioning.

 All of that is compiled in The Hallows.
 It is a book about how to win jury trials and the rules that govern the game; the very rules Methos uses and lives by in jury trials.

 However, in addition to his popular legal thrillers and murder mysteries, Methos has also written epic fantasy and dystopian science fiction.